Fast Getaway II: Plot

 Nelson calls Patrice over to his house and the two make amends.
-While watching his own security footage, Nelson witnesses the encounter between her and Agent Rankin, just before Ranken arrives to arrest him.
+While watching his own security footage, Nelson witnesses the encounter between her and Agent Rankin, just before Rankin arrives to arrest him.
 Nelson flees with Rankin in pursuit, but he eventually manages to get away.
 At the prison, Sam watches a news broadcast implicating Nelson in the robberies.
 With the help of Lilly's old partner Tony, Sam escapes the prison and sneaks into Nelson's house, where he runs into Patrice.
-The two leave together, unaware that Ranken is tailing them.
+The two leave together, unaware that Rankin is tailing them.
 They reunite with Nelson at a laundromat, where Sam reveals Lilly's scheme to replace old money to be taken out of circulation with counterfeit bills.
-When Ranken arrives, Sam and Nelson barely avoid being captured; Patrice surrenders herself in their stead.
+When Rankin arrives, Sam and Nelson barely avoid being captured; Patrice surrenders herself in their stead.
 With the help of a colleague, she tracks Nelson to the bank where Lilly is predicted to strike next.

 Lilly takes Nelson, Sam, and Patrice captive while she robs the bank, but an exploding bundle of money triggers the fire alarm causing everyone to flee.
 Lilly takes Patrice hostage while Sam and Nelson give chase.
 When a psychotic Rankin shows up with a grenade launcher, Sam distracts him long enough for Nelson to catch up with Lilly and rescue Patrice.
 Early the next day, Sam returns to prison just in time for the morning roll call, having smuggled in a bag of money from the previous night's robbery.
 Outside, Nelson and Patrice share a kiss and discuss renewing their partnership before driving away together.